REASONS FOR CHOOSING

 car prices, lots of downtown parking, friendly people, great restaurants

-(especially Chinese, Italian, Indian, Lebanese, Arabic, Polish, Vietnamese),
+(especially Chinese, Italian, Indian, Lebanese, Arabic, Mexican, Brazilian, Vietnamese),

 easy travel access to any place in North America by plane (through Metro